jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 ---

-## Learning Objectives
+## Learning Objectives - Medical Context

 By the end of this workshop, participants will be able to:

 {% include question.html header="Technical Skills" text="
-- **Master Python Fundamentals**: Understand variables, data types, operators, and control structures
+- **Handle Data Effectively:** Organize and manage patient or laboratory data using Python’s built-in structures
-- **Write Functional Code**: Create reusable functions and work with Python modules
+- **Perform Data Analysis:** Use ```pandas``` to explore health-related datasets and compute descriptive statistics
-- **Handle Data Effectively**: Use lists, dictionaries, and string manipulation techniques
+- **Create Visualizations:** Generate charts for patient outcomes, clinical trials, or epidemiological trends
-- **Perform Data Analysis**: Utilize pandas for data manipulation and basic statistical analysis
+- **Perform Statistical Tests:** Apply tests such as *t-test*, *ANOVA*, and *chi-square* to biomedical datasets
-- **Create Visualizations**: Generate meaningful charts and graphs from data
+- **Build a Foundation:** Prepare for advanced applications like biostatistics, machine learning, and clinical decision support
-- **Debug and Troubleshoot**: Identify and resolve common programming errors " %}
+" %}

 {% include question.html header="Practical Applications" text="